hashicorp/terraform-provider-azurerm/website/docs/r/iothub_device_update_instance.html.markdown

 * `name` - (Required) Specifies the name which should be used for this IoT Hub Device Update Instance.
 Changing this forces a new resource to be created.

-* `iothub_device_update_account_id` - (Required) Specifies the ID of the IoT Hub Device Update Account where the IoT Hub Device Update Instance exists.
+* `device_update_account_id` - (Required) Specifies the ID of the IoT Hub Device Update Account where the IoT Hub Device Update Instance exists.
 Changing this forces a new resource to be created.

 * `iothub_id` - (Required) Specifies the ID of the IoT Hub associated with the IoT Hub Device Update Instance.
 Changing this forces a new resource to be created.